 Top paddock was thick with wild flowers and butterflies.
 Simple, low impact maintenance kept it that way.
 Wildflowers in abundance lift my heart to this day.
 They are symbolic of a much bigger picture; it’s not the flowers themselves so much as the message they send forth.
 The land is not in the grip of man and therefore benefiting from a more sympathetic, lighter touch.
 It expresses its appreciation with a broad abundance of life.
 We have since delivered our shepherd’s huts to many customers who obviously share this love of wildflowers and have created their own meadows.
 I can’t think of many more rewarding endeavours than designing a dream shepherd’s hut and sitting it on its cast iron wheels amongst a wildspace, however seemingly insignificant.
 It’s not an easy task after years under intensive management, but it can be done with stunning results.
 It is so satisfying to place a shepherd’s hut in such a setting.
 What a symbol of hope it is, perhaps none more so than in the grassy wildflower gardens of Highgrove.

-They say that behind every feature and every creature lies an economy, and most land is seemingly under the tight grip of increased yields and interest payments.
-It is traded, sold, rented, cropped.
+They say that behind every feature and every creature lies an economy, and most land is seemingly under the tight grip of increased yields.
 It has simply got to earn it’s keep, the farmer’s finances depend upon it.
-Managers and consultants set the targets and then wring their economics from the land, tightly twisting it for more, more, more.
-They, of course, say it’s to grow the food to feed the nation, and it is too.
-I sometimes wonder if it would be better to see fields of food instead of so many miles of maize and rye grown in the crop rotation to feed the anaerobic biodigestors, and acres of oilseed to feed the diesel tanks.
+It is, of course, to grow the food to feed the nation.
+I do sometimes wonder if it would be better to see fields of food instead of so many miles of maize and rye grown in the crop rotation to feed the anaerobic biodigestors, and acres of oilseed.
 But I am no expert to judge such things.

 Perhaps one of the last vestiges of how things used to be was that one local farming family, the Potters, bottled their ‘green top’ raw unpasteurised milk and delivered it around the village in another old Morris Traveller.
 There was a large village green by their farm, where the annual fete and the Queen’s 1977 Silver Jubilee celebrations were held; I won a stuffed toy for somehow throwing a welly boot further than the others.
 A year in the life of a Dorset village that was recorded by my father and his friend on 16mm cine film and later shown in the village hall.

-My recent distress at seeing a nearby tract of riverside flora and fauna destroyed in nesting season led me to contact a well known re-wilding expert to arrange a visit to our small wetland reserve.
-It is a kind of ‘impact offsetting’ gesture to counter any harm that may have been done.
-I have long dreamt of reintroducing watervoles here.
-As I look out of the shepherd’s hut stable door at the chalkstream where they were once commonplace, as they were in my youth, I am hoping to see them abundant again one day.
+As I look out of the shepherd’s hut stable door at the chalkstream where watervoles were once commonplace, as they were in my youth, I am hoping to see them abundant again one day.
 Living happily amongst the wild and unbridled vegetation.